-As Secretary, Skorton oversees 19 museums and galleries, 20 libraries, the National Zoo and numerous research centers, including the Smithsonian Astrophysical Observatory, the Smithsonian Tropical Research Institute and the Smithsonian Environmental Research Center.
-He is responsible for an annual budget of $1.3 billion, 6,500 employees and 6,300 volunteers.
-The Smithsonian’s federal appropriation for fiscal year 2015 is $819.5 million, which accounts for 62 percent of the Institution’s funding.
-The Smithsonian generates additional funding from private contributions and business revenues.
+As Secretary, Skorton oversees 19 museums and galleries, 20 libraries, the National Zoo and numerous education and research centers, including the Smithsonian Astrophysics Observatory, the Smithsonian Tropical Research Institute, the Smithsonian Environmental Research Center, and the Smithsonian Science Education Center.
+He is responsible for an annual budget of $1.3 billion, 6,500 employees, 6,300 volunteers and 8,500 digital volunteers.

 Skorton, 67, a board-certified cardiologist, previously was the president of Cornell University, a position he held from July 2006.
 He was also a professor in the Departments of Medicine and Pediatrics at Weill Cornell Medical College in New York City and in Cornell’s Department of Biomedical Engineering at the College of Engineering.
 His research focus is congenital heart disease and cardiac imaging and image processing.
 Skorton is the first physician to lead the Smithsonian.

 An ardent and nationally recognized supporter of the arts and humanities, Skorton has called for a national dialogue to emphasize the importance of funding for these disciplines.
 He asserts that supporting the arts and humanities is a wise investment in the future of the country.

 The Smithsonian’s New Secretary David Skorton Takes Questions From the Crowd

 The secretary is creating a new teen advisory board, networking with D.C. arts and science leaders and getting to know the collections.